Huia

 Te Rangi Hiroa (Sir Peter Buck) “hunts” a moa in Dunedin’s Woodhaugh Gardens.

 The Stout–legged Moa was a squat bird with short legs and broad pelvis lived in most parts of the South Island and a few northern regions.
 It was the dominant species east of the Alps in the South Island and and the coastal areas of the South eastern North Island.
-This bird is larger than the Coastal and Eastern Moa.
+This bird was at home in forest fringes and scrublands.
+A considerable amount of fossilised remains of stout-legged moa exist due to the good preservation properties of their habitat and the frequency with which they turn up in Maori middens.

 The Coastal Moa, the Eastern Moa and the Stout–legged Moa had a diet probably dominated by fruit and leaves and larger insects.